 For the next LK-60 generation of Russian icebreakers, OKBM Afrikantov is developing a new reactor – RITM-200 – to replace the current KLT design.
 Under Project 22220 this is an integral 175 MWt PWR with inherent safety features and using low-enriched uranium fuel.
-Refueling is every seven years, over a 40-year lifespan.
+Refuelling is every seven years, over a 40-year lifespan.
 Two reactors drive two turbine generators and then three electric motors powering the propellers, producing 60 MW propulsive power.
-The first icebreaker to be equipped with these is due to start construction in 2013.
+The first two icebreakers to be equipped with these are under construction.
 For floating nuclear power plants (FNPP, see below) a single RITM-200 would replace twin KLT-40S (but yield less power).

-The KLT-40S is a 4-loop version of the icebreaker reactor for floating nuclear power plants which runs on low-enriched uranium (<20%) and has a bigger core (1.3 m high instead of 1.0 m) and shorter refueling interval: 3 to 4.5 years.
+The KLT-40S is a four-loop version of the icebreaker reactor for floating nuclear power plants which runs on low-enriched uranium (<20%) and has a bigger core (1.3 m high instead of 1.0 m) and shorter refueling interval: 3 to 4.5 years.
 A variant of this is the KLT-20, specifically designed for FNPP.
 It is a 2-loop version with same enrichment but 10-year refueling interval.

 OKBM has supplied 460 nuclear reactors for the Russian navy, and these have operated more than 6500 reactor-years.